accuware/gstreamer/README.md

 ### About
-GStreamer wrapper for very low latency streaming over websocket Perfect for IP Camera in a browser, webview etc.
+GStreamer wrapper for very low latency streaming over websocket.

+Perfect for IP Camera in a browser, webview etc.

 ### Installation